Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 ### NServiceBus 4.x

 As of 11 July 2016, Version 4 is no longer supported.
-If support is required [contact Particular](http://particular.net/contactus).

 ### NServiceBus 3.x

 As of 10 October 2015, Version 3 is no longer supported.
-If support is required [contact Particular](http://particular.net/contactus).